meteo-ubonn/meanie3D/README.md

 (`dev-core` or `prod-core`).

 ### Available build types
-In order to switch optimizations on, tell cmake to use the release build type:
+The following build types are available:
+* Debug (debug symbols, no optimizations)
+* Release (some debug symbols, optimized)
+* RelWithDebInfo (debug symbols, optimized)
+* MinSizeRel (minimal footprint, aggressive optimizations, no debug symbols)

+To select a build type, use the flag `CMAKE_BUILD_TYPE` like so:
 ```
   cmake -DCMAKE_BUILD_TYPE=Release ../meanie3D
 ```

-Note that there have been some problems on Linux with aggressive optimization and NetCDF.
+*Note:* there have been some problems on Linux with aggressive optimization and NetCDF.
 Your mileage may vary.
 You should try the release build in any event, since it speeds up performance a lot.
-If you observe unexpected problems in reading/writing NetCDF files, you may have fallen victim to the problem and revert to standard build (leave the -DCMAKE_BUILD_TYPE=Release).
+If you observe unexpected problems in reading/writing NetCDF files, you may have fallen victim to the problem and revert to standard build (leave the -DCMAKE_BUILD_TYPE=Debug).
 Once all dependencies are successfully resolved, install the product by calling the following:
 ```
   make install
 ```
+*Note:* When using presets, the preset defines the build type.
+Setting this flag together with a preset has no effect on the preset's choice.

 ### Options
-If you would like to select your own options, you can leave the PRESET parameter and switch things on and off using the following options:
+If you would like to select your own options, you can leave the PRESET parameter and switch things on and off.
+When using presets, the preset defines the options.
+Setting any of the following options together with a -DPRESET=\<preset-name\> option does not alter the preset's settings.

 #### -DWITH_VTK=ON/OFF
 Because of the large footprint of the VTK package, the visualization code is disabled by default.
 While